Lovemma/dora/examples/chatbot-openai-0905/README.md

    - Configure the "Dora Realtime" provider
    - WebSocket URL: `localhost:8123`
    - API Key: Enter any text (e.g., "fake-key") - this is just a placeholder
+   - **System Prompt**: Customize the system prompt in the provider settings
+     - **For Chinese users**: Use a Chinese system prompt (e.g., "你是一个友好的助手，请用中文回答所有问题。") as the current Chinese TTS has issues generating English speech
+     - **For English users**: Use the default English system prompt

 3. Create a new chat session and click the talk icon to start voice conversation

+**Important Note for Chinese Users**: The current Chinese TTS voices have limitations generating English speech.
+Please ensure your system prompt in Moly is set to respond in Chinese only to avoid TTS errors.

 ## Data Flow